agentio/serviceinfrastructure/content/docs/quickstart/q.md

 To get started with `q`, try the [demo](/docs/quickstart/demo).
 It provides scripts, support files, and instructions to allow you to quickly set up a managed gRPC service on Google Cloud Run, and you can do everything in the Google Cloud Shell.

 Full source code for `q` is on GitHub at [github.com/agentio/q](https://github.com/agentio/q).
-A container build that also includes `gcloud` is available at [ghcr.io/agentio/q:nightly](https://github.com/agentio/q/pkgs/container/q).
+A container that contains both `q` and `gcloud` is available at [ghcr.io/agentio/q:nightly](https://github.com/agentio/q/pkgs/container/q).

+In many ways, `q` replicates capabilities that you'll find in `gcloud`, but with a closer correspondence to the underlying APIs.
+For every method of Service Infrastructure that we discuss, there is a `q` subcommand that allows us to call it directly, and Go source code is available to show how it works.

-For an in-depth discussion of how `q` calls the Service Infrastructure APIs, see [How to Call Google APIs](/docs/details/how-to-call-google-apis).
+For background on how `q` calls the Service Infrastructure APIs, see [How to Call Google APIs](/docs/details/how-to-call-google-apis).